Giant Tunable Mechanical Nonlinearity in Graphene-Silicon Nitride Hybrid Resonator: S.3. Graphene and SiNx resonator modes

-We observe a driven SiNx mode, when far detuned from graphene mode, respond linearly to an applied forcing (via ac gate voltage).
-However, for a SiNx mode coupled to a graphene mode, its response is nonlinear and shows saturation in amplitude above a critical displacement.
-We first calibrate the SiNx amplitude (23.7 fm) at 20 mV drive voltage, by carefully comparing it with the calibration value of graphene's Brownian spectrum, keeping all other detection parameters constant.
+We observe SiNx modes, respond linearly to external drive when it is off resonant from graphene mode.
+However, when we couple a graphene mode to the SiNx mode, its response becomes nonlinear with applied forces and shows saturation in amplitude above a critical displacement.

-To quantify nonlinear response of the SiNx modes, we follow the procedure described in D. Davidovikj et.al.~\cite{David-17}.
-We first extract the \textit{slope} from the linear region of $x_s$ vs $V_{ac}$ plot (fig. 1e, main text).
-The rescaled force $F$ corresponding to the $V_{ac}$ is given by,
+To quantify nonlinear response of the SiNx modes, we follow the procedure described in D. Davidovikj et. al.~\cite{David-17}.
+We first extract the \textit{slope} from the linear region of $x_s$ vs $V_{ac}$ plot (Fig. 1e, main text).
+The rescaled force, $F$ corresponding to the $V_{ac}$ is given by,

-\\ This rescaled force is plotted with $x_{s} $, the steady-state response of a Duffing oscillator, such that~\cite{David-17}:
+This rescaled force is plotted with $x_{s} $, the steady-state response of a Duffing oscillator, such that~\cite{David-17}: